Enhanced Skills in Palliative Care Program

 This program is currently on hold and no applications are being considered for the Enhanced Skills Palliative Care 2020-2021 training year starting July 1, 2020 in Halifax.
 Updates or changes will be posted here as they are made available.
 Applicants are strongly advised to apply to Enhanced Skills in palliative care programs across the country.

 |Interviews: Only those files approved for interview will be considered||TBA|

-If you have questions about the Enhanced Skills Program for 2020-2021, contact:
+If you have questions about the Enhanced Skills Program, contact:

 Required for application

 To be considered for the Family Medicine Enhanced Skills Residency Training Program in Palliative Care, the following application materials are expected:

 The Postgraduate Office application process requires you to submit: